 Furthering his parallel with Sandstrom, Widing started his pro career with the New York Rangers – back in 1969, when Tomas was only 5 years old.

 After just one season in the Big Apple, Widing was traded to Jack Kent Cooke’s three-year old Los Angeles Kings franchise in February 1970.
 Who went back the other way in the deal?
-Ted Irvine – better known today as the father of Chris Jericho, a WWE superstar and lead singer of the rock band Fozzy.
+Ted Irvine – better known today as the father of Chris Jericho, a six-time WWE world champion and lead singer of the rock band Fozzy.

 When gathered to celebrate our freedom and share in the tradition of fireworks this evening, if you happen to see a little purple and yellow among the bursts of light, it’s probably just Juha, Ace and Mark smiling down on you from up above.